upgini/.github/profile/README.md

 ⭐️ Data source optimizations for ML tasks to *"squeeze" maximum information for models* out of the source data: automated feature generation with Large Language Models' data augmentation, RNNs, GraphNN; multiple data source ensembling

 ⭐️ Iterative search with *automatic search key augmentation* from all connected sources.
-If you are missing any search keys in your search request, Upgini will try to find those keys to broaden the search across all available data sources.
+If you do not have all search keys, such as postal/zip code, in your search request, Upgini will automatically augment those keys to broaden the search across all available data sources

 ⭐️ Calculate *accuracy metrics and uplifts* after enrichment existing ML model with external features